vipulkohli/JHalma/updated_requirements.md

 -Each team shall have different colored pieces.
 Collision Penalties:
 -Intentional collisions onto already occupied squares will result in:
-	Damage = 1 for enemy piece
+	Damage = 5 for enemy piece
-	Chance of Damage = 5 for home piece
+	Damage = 0 for home piece
 -An accidental head-on collision is when both teams move to the same square on the same tuen:
 	Damage = 5 for both the home and enemy piece